 Hanging shelves are one of the modern interior design trends that universally look good in any home.

-It takes very little effort to get them installed, and they generally can be placed just about anywhere.
+It takes very little effort to install them, and they can generally be placed just about anywhere.

 That said, they do come with some limitations on the weight that can be safely placed upon them in a way that pegboard does not, for instance.

-Naturally, there is the advantage of storage that these hanging shelves come with, so they do more than just provide decoration.
+Naturally, these hanging shelves come with the advantage of storage, so they do more than just provide decoration.